Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 - State-specific concealed carry groups

-3. Print proof of reciprocity Some states require you to prove your license is recognized.
+3. Print proof of reciprocity.
+Some states want you to prove your license is recognized.
 Print documentation from their attorney general website.

-What if you need to drive through a state that doesn’t recognize Oregon CHL?
+What if you have to drive through a state that doesn’t accept your CHL?

-- Firearm is locked in trunk or case
+- It is locked in the trunk or a case

 FOPA applies when:

-- To State B (where carry is legal)
+- To another state where carry is legal

 - Drive straight through (no overnight stops)

-Important: FOPA does NOT protect you if you stop for extended periods, stay overnight, or deviate significantly from your route.
+Important: FOPA does not protect you if you stop for a long time, stay overnight, or go far off your route.

 Duty to Inform

-- ❌ Not required: Idaho, Montana, Utah, Arizona, most others
+You are not required to in: Idaho, Montana, Utah, Arizona, and most others

-Oregon has NO duty to inform, but other states do.
-Check before traveling.
+Oregon has no duty-to-inform law, but other states do.
+Check before you travel.

 Alcohol Restrictions

-Oregon allows carry in restaurants with bars (if dining).
+Oregon allows carry in restaurants with bars, as long as you are dining.
 Other states vary.

-In Oregon: Private property signs are trespassing (not criminal) unless you refuse to leave.
+In Oregon: Private property signs lead to trespassing — not criminal charges — unless you refuse to leave.

 Common Travel Scenarios